Nimiauredhel/the-doors/README.md

 This hub unit also liaises between the door units and a separate set of (ESP32) client or "intercom" units, connected to the hub over a local network.

 Further responsibilities of the hub unit include facilitating interactive administration of the system and documenting system-wide events in a central database.

+More details in the project's prescriptive [design document](docs/design.pdf).